 2004 Black or African American Austin-Round Rock, TX 26 18429

-surveil’s model fitting function, stan_rw, requires that the user provide a data.frame with specific column names.
+The primary function in surveil is stan_rw, which fits random walk models to surveillance data.
+The function is expects the user to provide a data.frame with specific column names.
 There must be one column named Count containing case counts, and another column named Population, containing the sizes of the populations at risk.
-The user must provide the name of the column containing the time period, and may optionally provide a grouping factor.
+The user must provide the name of the column containing the time period (the default is time = Year, to match CDC Wonder data).
+Optionally, one can provide a grouping factor.
 For the MSA data printed above, the grouping column is Race and the time column is Year.

 Preparing the data